 Whether or not you’ve desensitized your dog to the sights and sounds of the Fourth of July, there will always be a chance that the actual sights and sounds will still scare them.
 If this happens, you can try the following:

-For any questions or concerns about how to keep a dog calm during Fourth of July, reach out to your local veterinarian.
-For pet parents in Denver, call us.
-Our friendly team at Sploot Vets will be more than happy to help.
+For any questions or concerns about how to keep a dog calm during Fourth of July, reach out to our friendly team at Sploot Vets; we will be more than happy to help.

-Note: If you will be inquiring about calming medications for dogs, it may be best to do so as soon as possible — as there is usually a high demand for them before the Fourth of July.
+Note: If you need calming medications for your pup, it may be best to do so as soon as possible — as there is usually a high demand for them before the Fourth of July.
+In addition, calming supplements are available at SplootRX, your reliable pet online store.

 Now that we’ve covered how to keep a dog calm during the Fourth of July, it’s time to go into essential safety tips for your pup.
 This section talks about safe vs unsafe food during the Fourth of July.